Consumer Financial Education for Military and Veterans

 U.S. Department of Housing and Urban Development-VA Supportive Housing (HUD-VASH)

-This collaborative program between HUD and VA combines HUD housing vouchers with VA supportive services to help Veterans who are homeless and their families find and sustain permanent housing.
+This program between HUD and VA combines HUD housing vouchers with VA supportive services to help homeless Veterans and their families find and sustain permanent housing and access the health care, mental health treatment, and other supports necessary to help them improve their quality of life and maintain housing.

 Further resources: